ConnectedDrive

 ConnectedDrive is a collection of electronic features for BMW vehicles.

 ConnectedDrive was introduced in 2008 at the Geneva Motor Show as a web browser built into the car's infotainment system.
-Additional features have been added since, such as smartphone integration, synchronising with calendars, heads-up display, lane departure warning system, active cruise control, night vision and traffic information.
+Additional features have been added since, such as smartphone integration, synchronising with calendars, head-up display, lane departure warning system, active cruise control, night vision and traffic information.

 2015 security flaw

-In 2015, ADAC (a German motoring association) discovered security flaws in the ConnectedDrive system which potentially allowed attackers to remotely unlock the vehicle.
+In 2015, the German motoring association ADAC discovered security flaws in the ConnectedDrive system which potentially allowed attackers to remotely unlock the vehicle.
 To fix this flaw, BMW released a security update, which was automatically installed via the Internet.
 There are no reports of the flaw being used to gain unauthorised access to a vehicle.